-On completing the programme students should be able to have the following subject specific/professional skills:
+On completing the programme, students should have the following subject-specific/professional skills :

-- B1 the language proficiency to undertake translating and interpreting tasks to starter-professional standard (Language B to Language A), and to a good non-native professional standard (Language A to Language B). - B2 the skills to complete and analyse translating tasks in a wide range of text types to starter- professional standard, and to a good non-native professional standard (Language A to Language B) - B3 the starter- professional skills in consecutive and/or simultaneous interpreting in a wide range of text types. - B4 the ability to choose from and use a wide range of strategies and approaches to tackle different translating and interpreting tasks. - B5 the ability to employ the help of informants to improve translation/interpreting output. - B6 the familiarity with using and interpreting equipment - B7 the key aspects of career management in translating and/or interpreting.
+- B1 sufficient language proficiency to undertake translation and interpreting tasks to starter-professional standard (Language B to Language A), and to a good non-native professional standard (Language A to Language B); - B2 skills to complete and analyse translation tasks in a wide range of text types to starter-professional standard, and to a good non-native professional standard (Language A to Language B); - B3 starter- professional skills in consecutive and/or simultaneous interpreting in a wide range of text types; - B4 the ability to choose from and use a wide range of strategies and approaches to tackle different translation and interpreting tasks; - B5 the ability to use informants to improve translation/interpreting output. - B6 familiarity with and ability to use state of the art translation and interpreting technology;

+B7 knowledge of the key aspects of career management in translating and/or interpreting.

 These skills will be developed through translating/interpreting, language, and information technology classes.
-Students will be enabled to develop their translation and interpreting skills through private study which is normally in the form of tandem learning, the use of Open Access Centre self-study facilities , and the use of informants in both language and subject areas.
+Students will be enabled to develop their translation and interpreting skills through private study, tandem learning, the use of Open Access Centre self-study facilities, and the use of informants in both language and subject areas.

 B1 is assessed by formative written assessment and oral presentations.
-B2-7 are assessed by formative and summative assessment
+B2-7 are assessed by formative and summative assessment.